Improved Convergence of Score-Based Diffusion Models via Prediction-Correction: Introduction

 A central theoretical question is to understand the quality of the sampling, \emph{i.e.}, measure a distance between the output distribution of the reverse process and the true one.
 Three sources of error are given by \emph{(i)} starting the reverse process from the stationary distribution $\pi$, rather than from the perturbed distribution $p_{T_1}$, \emph{(ii)} approximating the score function (\emph{e.g.}, with a neural network), and \emph{(iii)} discretizing the reverse stochastic differential equation.
 The quantitative characterization of such errors has been carried out in a number of recent papers, see \cite{son-dur-mur-erm-2021,kwo-fan-lee-2022, lee-lu-tan-2022, che-che-lli-li-sal-zha-2023, che-lee-jia-2022,deb-2022} and Section \ref{sec:related}.
 However, to achieve convergence of the output distribution to the ground truth, this line of work requires to run the forward process for $T_1\to\infty$.
 This is due to the first source of error mentioned above, \emph{i.e.}, the approximation of $p_{T_1}$ with $\pi$.
-At the same time, large values of $T_1$ amplify the other two sources of error and make the score approximation computationally more expensive.
+At the same time, large values of $T_1$ amplify the other two sources of error and are also responsible for an increased computational cost in the training procedure, because of the need to approximate the score function on a large time interval $[0,T_1]$.
 Thus, there appears to be a subtle trade-off between the precision in the score approximation and the running time $T_1$: on the one hand, one needs to take $T_1\to\infty$ so that $p_{T_1}$ approaches $\pi$; on the other hand, for a given precision in the score, the convergence guarantees fail as $T_1\to \infty$,\footnote{See, \emph{e.g.}, \cite[Thm.
 2]{che-che-lli-li-sal-zha-2023} and note that the third term in the bound diverges when $\varepsilon_{\rm score}$ is fixed and $T\to\infty$.} which highlights the instability of existing results.
-Hence, it is of great interest to characterize an appropriate time $T_1$ where to stop the forward process \cite[Sec.
+For these reasons, it is of great interest to characterize an appropriate time $T_1$ where to stop the forward process \cite[Sec.
 8]{yan-zha-son-she-run-yue-wen-bin-min-2023}.